 Getting Pre-Approved Does Not Hurt Your Credit Score

-Bottom line – no matter how confident you are in your credit score, income and savings, get a genuine pre-approved first if you need a mortgage loan to purchase a home.
+Bottom line – no matter how confident you are in your credit score, income and savings, get a genuine pre-approved first.

 When Pre-Approvals Hurt Your Credit Score